SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Maps/Layer_configuration_tags/PopupSkeleton_and_PopupDetails.md

 #### parameter_elementalias

 Used when retrieving a parameter of a child element of a service on the map.
-See [Specific PopDetails configurations](#specific-popdetails-configurations)
+See [Specific PopDetails configurations](#specific-popdetails-configurations).

 #### parameter_samerow

 Used to retrieve cell values from a dynamic table row.
-See [Specific PopDetails configurations](#specific-popdetails-configurations)
+See [Specific PopDetails configurations](#specific-popdetails-configurations).

 #### property

-Used when retrieving a property for a particular element, service or view.
-See [Specific PopDetails configurations](#specific-popdetails-configurations)
+Used when retrieving a property for a particular element, service, or view.
+See [Specific PopDetails configurations](#specific-popdetails-configurations).

 #### property_elementalias

 Used when retrieving a property of a child element of a service on the map.
-See [Specific PopDetails configurations](#specific-popdetails-configurations)
+See [Specific PopDetails configurations](#specific-popdetails-configurations).

 #### service/[service subtype]